-Do this: Experiment with carb cycling (aka cyclical keto) by eating 150 grams of quality carbs one day a week.
+Do this: Experiment with carb cycling (aka cyclical keto) by eating approximately 150 grams of net carbs one day a week.

 There isn’t research on keto and sleep problems, but some people report waking up in the middle of the night on keto.
 If you find you have trouble sleeping on keto (and Bulletproof sleep hacks don’t help), you may be better off eating some high-quality carbs at night.

 These issues are common on strict keto, and are a big part of the reason why the Bulletproof Diet includes some quality carbs.

 Do this: Take 1 teaspoon of raw honey before bed to provide your body with carbs through the sleep period.

 If you’re eating fewer than 20 grams of carbs a day, it can be hard to get enough fiber.
 Fiber intake that’s lower than the recommended amount can contribute to constipation and irritable bowel syndrome (IBS).